PieroZ01/Cloud_Computing_FinalProject/Cloud_Advanced/Exercise1/README.md

 ### VM Setup

 You first need to install a new VM using a [Fedora39](https://fedoraproject.org/server/download) image.
-I used `UTM` to create the VM, but you can use any other virtualization tool.
+I used `UTM` to create the VM, as my host machine runs on `macOS`, but you can use other virtualization tools like `VirtualBox` if you are using a different operating system.
 The important thing is to have a VM with at least 2 CPUs and 2GB of RAM.

 When creating the VM, make sure to enable the root login via `SSH` in order to be able to easily access the VM from your host machine.